biopet/biopet/docs/about.md

 share the same methods.
 So the basic idea is to let them work on the same platform and reduce code duplication and increase maintainability.

-## Compute Cluster support

 ## The Team
 SASC:
-Currently our team excists out of 5 members
+Currently our team exists out of 5 members

 - Leon Mei (LUMC-SASC)
 - Wibowo Arindrarto (LUMC-SASC)